pei-lu/fa24-labs/docs/docs/lab1/part2/the_clock.md

 Unlike [Part 1](/docs/lab1/part1), the rest of this lab will have more discovery required on your part.
 A great place to start would be to see how you can modify your `ConventionalAlarmClock` to fit the requirements for the `FrenchRepublicanAlarmClock`.
-You may quickly realize that there the `BabylonianClock` component has inherent limitations, and can't simply reuse whatever your mentor has provided for you last.
+You may quickly realize that the `BabylonianClock` component has inherent limitations for repurposing, you and can't simply reuse it for this case.
-It is up to you to implement the functionality of the `BabylonianClock` by yourself.
+It is up to you to modify the functionality of the `BabylonianClock` by yourself and implement it in your circuit.
 You can see how the `BabylonianClock` was implemented for inspiration by opening it in *Digital* or by checking out the [previous section](/docs/lab1/part1/provided_components#babylonianclock).

+{: .note}
+Do not modify `BabylonianClock`!
+Either create a new embedded circuit and include it in your `FrenchRepublicanAlarmClock` circuit or implement the logic into the `FrenchRepublicanAlarmClock` circuit itself.

 Remember, your final circuit should implement:
 - The correct time functionality (outlined in **bold** in the lore above)